Clearwax Ear Drops

 Description

-Clearwax Ear drop is a combination medicine used to provide relief from ear pain dues to impacted ear wax.
-It aids in relieving the symptoms such as decreased hearing and stuffed sensations in the ear.
-Clearwax Ear drop contains benzocaine, chlorbutol, paradichlorobenzene and turpentine oil as the active ingredient.
+Clearwax Ear Drop is a combination medicine designed to provide relief from ear pain caused by impacted earwax.
+It helps alleviate symptoms such as decreased hearing, a feeling of fullness, and ear discomfort.
+The ear drop contains benzocaine, chlorbutol, paradichlorobenzene, and turpentine oil as active ingredients, which work together to soften earwax and relieve pain.

 Product Summary